 Cost of the journey does not include airfare from your home to Barbados, or items of a personal nature, such as drinks from the bar, telephone, and local guide gratuities (at your discretion, we will give some guidelines).

-Please plan to arrive at 1 PM at Grantley Adams International on March 20.
+Please plan to arrive by 1:00 PM at Grantley Adams International on March 20.
 Please plan departures from V.C Bird International Airport in Antigua after noon, on April 3.
 However, if it is easier or more convenient to fly back home from Barbados, an extra charge will be added for the flight from Antigua to Barbados.

 Photo credits: Antillean Crested Hummingbird, Keith Clarkson; Humpback Whales, Ryan Chenery; Green Turtle, Ryan Chenery; Fishing off of Montserrat, Ryan Chenery; Green-throated Carib, Sam Barone; Birding Group, Ryan Chenery; Accommodation in Barbados, Keith Clarkson; Barbados Green Monkey, Ryan Chenery; Beachside Dining, Ryan Chenery; Brown Booby, Yves-Jacques Rey Millet; Lesser Antillean Euphonia, Keith Clarkson; Imperial Parrot, Terry Anderson; Crossing the lagoon, Ryan Chenery; Golden Warbler, Beatrice Henricot; Grenada Flycatcher, Beatrice Henricot; Scaly-breasted Thrasher, Keith Clarkson; St. Vincent Amazon, Keith Clarkson; Blue-headed Hummingbird, Beatrice Henricot; Martinique Warbler, Beatrice Henricot; Plumbeous Warbler, Beatrice Henricot; Montserrat Oriole, Beatrice Henricot; West Indian Whistling-Duck, Yves-Jacques Rey Millet; Red-necked Amazon, Steve Kornfield; St. Lucia Oriole, Keith Clarkson; Sunset in Antigua, Ryan Chenery; View from balconies in St. Lucia.
 Ryan Chenery; Accommodations in St. Lucia, Esther Ferdinand; Sunset in Antigua, Ryan Chenery; Lesser Antillean Bullfinch, Keith Clarkson; Lesser Antillean Saltator, Beatrice Henricot; Mangrove Cuckoo, Keith Clarkson; Accommodation in Grenada, courtesy of the resort; Pearly-eyed Thrasher, Ryan Chenery; Purple-throated Carib, Mark Greenfield; Soufriere St. Lucia, Ryan Chenery; South Point Barbados, Ryan Chenery; St. Lucia Oriole, Keith Clarkson; White-breasted Thrasher, Keith Clarkson.